Kernel Truncated Regression Representation for Robust Subspace Clustering: The proposed subspace clustering method

 Next, we calculate the first $L$ eigenvectors $\mathbf{y}_1, \mathbf{y}_2, \dots, \mathbf{y}_L$ of $\mathbf{L}$, which corresponding to its first $L$ smallest nonzero eigenvalues, and construct a matrix $\mathbf{Y} = [\mathbf{y}_1, \mathbf{y}_2, \dots, \mathbf{y}_L] \in \mathbb{R}^{n \times L}$.

-Finally, we apply the k-means clustering method on the matrix $\mathbf{Y}$, by treating each row vector as a point, to get the clustering membership.
-The proposed subspace clustering algorithm is summarized in Algorithm 1.
+Finally, we apply the k-means clustering algorithm to the matrix $\mathbf{Y}$, by treating each row vector of $\mathbf{Y}$ as a data point.
+In this way, we can cluster the data into $L$ groups and obtain the clustering membership.
+The proposed subspace clustering algorithm is summarised in Algorithm $1$.